Andy Warhol - Flowers (Full Suite) jpg

 Edition: 250 signed in ball-point pen and numbered with a rubber stamp on verso; some dated.
 There are 26 AP signed and lettered A - Z in ball-point pen on verso.
 Portfolio of 10.

-In 1966, Patricia Caulfield sued Warhol for appropriating her original photograph and won her case.
-Though the trial upset Warhol, it also drove him to start experimenting with a new medium.
-“He opted to start taking his own photographs,” Gerard Malanga explained.
-“His entry into photography vis-á-vis his creation of silkscreen paintings was done out of necessity.”
+In 1966, Patricia Caulfield sued Warhol for using her photograph without permission.
+The case ended in her favor.
+Although the legal battle upset Warhol, it pushed him to start creating his own photographic source material.
+As Gerard Malanga put it, “His entry into photography vis-à-vis his creation of silkscreen paintings was done out of necessity.”

 Flowers Portfolio as Part of Andy Warhol’s Larger Body of Work